BEST GREEN TEA UK- TOP 8 VARIETIES

 Hunter green, needlelike leaves mark the sencha, which brews up to a delicate green liquor that is both grassy sweet and cleanly astringent.
 The grades are numerous, and even the mediocre sencha can be a delight; but if you can afford the better ones, be prepared for a treat.
 Many Asian countries are now processing greens to imitate Japanese sencha and to meet the growing demand worldwide.
 China and Vietnam both make sencha, though most are exported to Japan.

 Sencha is referred to as a “guest tea” because it is of higher quality than, say, bancha or houjicha.
-Usually, it is prepared with great ceremony in a special small teapot with its spout at “9 o’clock” and its handle at”6 o’clock” instead of opposite each other.
-Called kyusu, the pots are used with small handleless cups made of porcelain.
+Usually, it is prepared with great ceremony in a special teapot with its spout at “9 o’clock” and its handle at”6 o’clock” instead of opposite each other.
+Called kyusu, the pots are used with handleless cups made of porcelain.
 Sencha is excellent with sushi.

 To brew, warm a small kyusu with hot water and empty it.
-Place 2 rounded teaspoons (10 ml) of sencha leaves in the pot and add about 1 cup (240 ml) of hot water (175°F; 80°C).
+Place 2 rounded teaspoons (10 ml) of sencha in the pot and add about 1 cup (240 ml) of warm water (175°F; 80°C).
 Steep for just 1 minute and pour a little tea into each warmed cup.
 Repeat until the cups are filled.
 In this way, each guest receives the same quality and amount of tea.
 Completely pour off the liquor.
 Sencha is particularly rich in vitamin C and maybe infused several times.

 4. Genmaicha Green Tea